resources

 6. Mobility

 The omnipresence of the cloud marks mobility as its prime feature.
-With the help of cloud connection, companies can connect remotely over an array of devices like smartphones, iPad, and Laptops with ease.
+With the help of cloud connection, companies can easily connect remotely over an array of devices like smartphones, iPad, and laptops.
+Moreover, it enables quick turnaround time, instant solutions, and constant connection.

 7. Disaster Recovery